BHartford/SYSC4806Project/README.md

 #### HTML Pages
 - addbook: Allows users to add books to the database
-- index: Shows all the books in the database (only shows the books madatory fields)
+- index: Shows all the books in the database (only shows the books mandatory fields)
 - viewbook: Shows all the information for a particular book (shows all fields for a particular book)

 #### Tests